 Throughout the year, The New York Botanical Garden offers lectures in which outstanding landscape architects and garden designers present their signature works and insights, and internationally recognized speakers address topics of global interest related to the study, preservation, and appreciation of the plant kingdom.
-Stay tuned in August as we announce our 2017-18 lectures.
-Browse select series from 2016-17, below.
+We are delighted to announce our Fall 2017–Winter 2018 lectures and symposia, below.

 Landscape Design Students & Alumni Series

 Starts Tuesday, October 25–March 20; 1–3 p.m., Ross Hall

 Come hear award-winning and nationally renowned professionals share their expertise on current topics in landscape design and horticulture.
 This year we welcome: Patrick Cullina, Lew French, Heather Liljengren, Troy Scott Smith, Deanna F. Curtis, and Peter Grilli.

 Andrew Carnegie Distinguished Lecture: Cassian Schmidt: Innovation and the Future of Planting Design at Hermannshof

 Director Cassian Schmidt shares his insights into the history and vision of the acclaimed botanical garden nestled in the rolling hills of the Rhine Valley.
 Hermannshof has set a new standard for naturalistic planting design that blends ecological prowess and artistic virtuosity.